tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5e-seeourminds-2-fixes.md

     - [x] Questionnaire Disclaimer - surely something is there
     - [x] Privacy Policy & Terms - something might be there
     - [x] Based on what is found, check other sites

+## Enhancements Needed

+- [ ] Quiz: Add number of questions answered to quiz results page
-- [ ] Navigation: consider adding a search box
+- [ ] Navigation: Add a search box
+- [ ] GoT Gallery: Add an ad for my book to every GoT page in the gallery
+    - [ ] GoT Gallery pages
+    - [ ] GoT Image pages
+- [ ] Politicians' Galleries: Ensure **ALL** are under Real People

 ## Check the Icons